-Of note, this phrase has an alternate form that uses ‘pinch’ instead of ‘grain.’
-This alternate form is common in cooking, as someone might literally add a ‘pinch’ of salt to whatever dish they’re making.
-However, this other version of the saying is also used in a non-literal way, with the same meaning as the ‘grain’ version.
+Of note, this phrase has an alternate form that uses ‘pinch’ instead of ‘grain,’ e.g., a pinch of salt.
+Literally speaking, someone might add ‘a pinch of salt’ to the food their cooking.
+However, this other version of the saying is also used in a non-literally, with the same meaning as the ‘grain’ version.
 For instance, in The Brisbane Courier newspaper, 1878:

 “For myself, well in as Wrangler undoubtedly is—perhaps the pick of the handicap—I take him with a pinch of salt, so to speak.”

 Tip: Hey, if you don’t already know, we have more phrases starting with “T” that you can look through.
 Explore the full list and you’ll find plenty of expressions to read about like this one.